DEN@Viterbi Enrollment Options

-A student wishing to take course work for official USC credit, without having been formally admitted to a degree program, may be allowed to register as a Limited student.
-Qualified candidates for Limited student enrollment must have a BS degree in engineering or a closely related field (such as mathematics or science) from a regionally-accredited institution, with a minimum 3.0 GPA.
+A student wishing to take course work for official USC credit, without having been formally admitted to a degree program, may be allowed to register as a Limited Status student.
+Qualified candidates for Limited Status enrollment must have an undergraduate degree in engineering or a closely related field (such as mathematics or science) from a regionally-accredited institution, with a cumulative minimum GPA of a 3.0 (on a 4.0 scale).
 They must also have the necessary background for the USC courses they wish to take.
 In addition, please note the following:

 - Limited student enrollment is not a promise of future admission.

 - A maximum of 12 units may be taken as a Limited Status graduate student and later applied for credit toward an advanced degree or graduate certificate.

 - Limited students ARE officially enrolled at the University and pay full tuition.

 - Limited students are not eligible for financial aid.